Set up a development environment for SharePoint Add-ins on Office 365

 Follow these steps if you want to turn on verbose logging:

-Open the registry, and navigate to HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\ nn.n\SharePointTools, where nn.n is the version of Visual Studio, such as 12.0 or 14.0.
+Open the registry, and go to HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\ nn.n\SharePointTools, where nn.n is the version of Visual Studio, such as 12.0 or 14.0.

 Add a DWORD key named EnableDiagnostics.

 The registry path will change in future versions of Visual Studio.

 Sign up for an Office 365 Developer Site